-The License Activation Code is on the license card in the Color Profiler Suite media pack.
+The License Activation Code is on the license card in the Fiery Color Profiler Suite media pack.

-- 1 Do one of the following: - In the Color Profiler Suite main window, click Help > Download License. - Open a browser and go to activation.efi.com/cps.

-2 After the EFI License Fulfillment page opens, enter the serial number or the License Activation Code, and then click Submit.
+- 1 Do one of the following: - In the Fiery Color Profiler Suite main window, click Help > Download License. - Open a browser and go to activation.efi.com/cps. - 2 After the EFI License Fulfillment page opens, enter the spectrophotometer serial number or the License Activation Code, and then click Submit.
+Do not enter both.

-Note: If you use the EFI IS-2000 serial number, enter only the 7-digit string shown on the cradle.
+Note: If you use the EFI ES-2000 serial number, enter only the 7-digit string shown on the cradle.
 Omit the other numbers that are part of the serial number on the instrument.